 Disclosure of personal information outside Australia

-Our data storage is provided via servers located within Australia.
+Our data storage is provided via servers located within Australia and is not disclosed to overseas recipients.

 In limited cases, we may disclose personal information outside of Australia to cloud storage providers located in the United States of America.
 We will, however, take reasonable steps to ensure that any overseas recipient will deal with such personal information in a way that is consistent with the Australian Privacy Principles.